janscience/MicroConfig/README.md

 - Transfer configuration to and from host computer.
 - Configures key-value pairs, with values being strings, enums, booleans, integer types, or floats.
 - Numerical types with units and unit conversion.
+- Two levels of access to configurable parameters: user and admin mode.
 - Object-oriented and templated interface.
 - Stores pointers to arbitarily sized action names (no memory consuming copies).
 - Predefined menu for reporting, saving, loading and erasing configuration file on SD card as well as for putting and getting configuration from EEPROM.